 are trying shove down our throats.

 Now this is not to pick on Mr. Wu.
-I doubt the he even wrote this reply.
-It is to show those of us that are engineering professionals working daily with 3D models creating our associated information documents (assuring that they are correct, concise, complete and unambiguous) the people that these companies are putting in charge of the processes what they are trying shove down our throats.
+I doubt the he even wrote his replies.
+It is to show those of us that are engineering professionals working daily with 3D models creating our AIDs (Associated Information Documents assuring that they are correct, concise, complete and unambiguous) are not the people that these companies are putting in charge of the processes what they are trying shove down our throats.

 Here is a comment by one of my Linkedin contacts that is forced to work with MBD.

 "The big problem is, any failure will be blamed on the responsible engineers and not an unworkable system.
 MBE is already being backstopped by drawings in many organizations that are forced to use MBE, but the drawings are frequently not in the release control process because they are not the "primary" data driving fabrication.
 A fine mess.."

 It is time to put engineering back in charge of engineering!